Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Case Study

-In addition to wind farms providing APC functionality, here we also consider wind ramps modelled based on realistic profile from the Irish power system.
-Ramps are obtained through stochastic jumps, i.e., $\bfg c$ is not zero, in \eqref{eq:sp}.
+\underline{\textit{Scenario 10}}: In addition to wind farms providing APC functionality, here we also consider wind ramps modelled based on realistic profile from the Irish power system.
+Ramps are obtained through stochastic jumps in \eqref{eq:neq} as described in \cite{8827660}.
 Results are shown in Table \ref{tab:results}.
-The standard deviation ($\sigma_{f} = 0.1085$ Hz), asymmetry ($\Delta \sigma_{f} = 0.0386$ Hz) and minutes outside the 100 mHz range (1073.61) have dramatically increased compared to the previous scenario.
-To illustrate this, we plot in Figure~\ref{fig:conv1}(d) the frequency PD.
-It is striking to see that the behavior of the PD is quite asymmetric.
+The standard deviation ($\sigma_{f} = 0.1085$ Hz), asymmetry ($\Delta \sigma_{f} = 0.0386$ Hz) and minutes outside the $\pm$100 mHz range (1073.61) have dramatically increased compared to the previous scenario.
+To illustrate this, we plot in Figure~\ref{fig:conv1}(d) the FPD.
+It is striking to see that the behavior of the FPD is quite asymmetric.